pastagang/pastagang/paper/readme.md

 Learning that this is ok, and actually encouraged, is a process.
 But because you see it happen, it makes doing it a bit easier every time.

-The natural highs and lows of activity in the shared room create opportunities for people to be inspired by others jamming, as well as try it out themselves, when no one else (or less) are around.
+The natural highs and lows of activity in the shared room create opportunities for people to be inspired by others jamming, as well as try it out themselves when no one else (or less) are around.
 The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lose an hour to a jam with a bunch of people.

 <br>

 The pastagang culture really invites new people to make changes and fiddle with things.
-It's really cool when you're groovin' and you have a little idea based on what you've seen other people do, and then you make the change and it all grooves even harder!!
+It's really cool when you're groovin' and you get an idea based on what you've seen other people do and then you make the change and it all grooves even harder!!

 <br>